Pateley Bridge: Local government

 Pateley Bridge was once in the Lower Division of Claro Wapentake.
 In the 19th century local government reforms the town fell within the Pateley Bridge Poor Law Union, later the Pateley Bridge Rural Sanitary District and from 1894 Pateley Bridge Rural District.
 In 1937 the rural district was merged to become part of Ripon and Pateley Bridge Rural District.

-Since 1974 the town has fallen within the Borough of Harrogate in North Yorkshire.
+From 1974 to 2023 the town was within the Borough of Harrogate in North Yorkshire.
+The area is now administered by the North Yorkshire Council unitary authority.

 The town is in the electoral ward of Pateley Bridge, which includes the whole of upper Nidderdale as far as Stonebeck Up, with a total population at the 2011 Census of 2,718.

 Pateley Bridge is the largest settlement in the civil parish of High and Low Bishopside, Pateley Bridge was granted town status in 1986, and the High and Low Bishopside Parish Council was renamed Pateley Bridge Town Council.
 However, the official name of the civil parish remains High and Low Bishopside.

-The population of the Pateley Bridge Built-up area, which includes Bridgehouse Gate and Bewerley village, both outside the parish, was 1,432 in 2011.
+The population of the Pateley Bridge Built-up area, which includes Bridgehousegate and Bewerley village, both outside the parish, was 1,432 in 2011.

+Local media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the local relay TV transmitter.

+Local radio stations are BBC Radio York on 104.3 FM, Greatest Hits Radio Harrogate and the Yorkshire Dales on 107.1 FM and Dales Radio on 104.9 FM.

+The Pateley Bridge and Nidderdale Herald is the town's local newspaper.